chaendizzle/Compendium/source/tasks/commands/commands.rst

 Writing the Command
 -------------------

-1. Make the command object
+1. Make the command's file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Right click on the project and choose **New** -> **Other**.